Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 17 Juni 2025 02.22.54 UTC
+- WIB: Selasa, 17 Juni 2025 03.30.52 UTC
-- WITA: Selasa, 17 Juni 2025 03.22.54 UTC
+- WITA: Selasa, 17 Juni 2025 04.30.52 UTC
-- WIT: Selasa, 17 Juni 2025 04.22.54 UTC
+- WIT: Selasa, 17 Juni 2025 05.30.52 UTC

 Kutipan Inspiratif:
-"The further you get into technology, the further you go into gaming.
-That's the general rule."
+"Friendship is born at that moment when one person says to another: What!
+You too?
+I thought I was the only one."

-Kategori: technology
+Kategori: friendship